emmanuelqpq/WA2-dateapp/README.md

 #What's next for the CCA webapp
 A chat feature is next for this webapp such that users can communicate on the web app instead of needing to add each other externally on other platforms such as Instagram.
 Improving of the recommendations algorithm.
 A random feature to randomly chat with people.
 In this random feature no information will be disclosed about each other and you can decide to match or not based on talking to them alone.

+#Disclaimer
+I am not responsible for content on other users' accounts and I do not condone any malicious and deragotory content on others' profiles.